Forfeiture Victim Stories

 • IMAGE: Tax Assessor's appraisals of property in the area -- reviewed by police before the raid (21K B&W .gif)

 • "Forfeiture Motive Involved In The Trail's End Ranch Search Warrant", Memorandum from Deputy D.A.
-Kevin G. De Noce (Excellent summary of the conclusions of the report.
-2 pgs.)
+Kevin G. De Noce (two pages includes excellent summary of the conclusions of the report, plus the following excerpt:)

 • Miscellaneous